Young woman sits at a desk while holding a pen and paper in her hands

 Cut spending

-Achieving your savings goal may require you to cut spending on certain unnecessary expenses.
+Achieving your savings goal may require you to cut spending on the occasional unnecessary expense.
 Do you order fast food for lunch a couple of times per week?
 You can instead make sandwiches at home or use leftovers from dinner to bring to work.
 If you eat out every Friday night, you could start going out every other week instead.
 If you subscribe to a handful of monthly streaming services, ask yourself if you can cut out one or two for the time being.
-How much you have to cut will depend on your personal financial situation, but when you start to add up all those extra expenses, you may see a huge difference in your savings.
+Even removing one monthly payment from your monthly bill list could have a big impact on your bank account.

 Areas where you can save money